richburroughs/dojo201904/dojo.md

 ---

-#S3 outage

----

-#What are some ways we can learn about systems?
+#What are some ways we can learn more about systems?

 ---